 Christmas is the 24th to the 26th of December and then we have New Year’s festivities on 31st December.
 The festive season does not run from Halloween through to January!

 Every year the shops fill their shelves with festive food goodies a week earlier than the previous year, and despite the persistent ‘recession’ attitude people are spending more and more on what used to be considered novelty food.
 We live in a world of instant gratification; we buy before we think.
 We are seeing mince pies and chocolates in the home and at the office earlier and earlier each year.
 I am not surprised that year on year the scales nudge up a notch further post-Christmas than the year previously.
 And gained weight is always harder to shift than you think despite the best of intentions.
-It is best to not pig out throughout the months of November and December unless you wish to regret it.
+It is best to not over indulge throughout the months of November and December unless you wish to regret it.

 Treats are just that, a treat to enjoy on special occasions.

 Healthy food is tasty and exercise can be fun.
 It is our attitudes and choices that must change first for health, fitness and healthy body weight to be achieved and maintained.

 Watching the edits on this blog year on year are pretty amusing.
 The first year I wrote this blog; 2012 my gym attendance was exceptional and I was participating in regular gym, resistance and moderate cardio training.
 Then in 2013 I had an incredibly busy year that saw my work take first priority and my training slipped to maintenance at 3 days a week of indoor and outdoor training.
 2015 was a year of firsts in triathlon training and a very busy one to get to half ironman fitness in 6 months.
 Since then it has been seasons of ebb and flow, strong health, racing and unexpected twists (illness, injury and not racing!).
 Christmas has looked like phases of hard training blocks or festive season breaks to rest and recharge.